Mervecaliskann/Data-Analyst-Portfolio/README.md

 * Random missing data simulation and imputation techniques.
 * Data cleaning and preprocessing with pandas.
 * Visualizations using Seaborn and Matplotlib.

+# Project 15: Live Detection System using OpenCV and Deep Learning
+This project develops a live detection system to verify whether a person in a video is alive or not.
+By utilizing OpenCV for face recognition and deep learning techniques, the system extracts pulse signals using face detection and Region of Interest (ROI) analysis.
+Additionally, Generative Adversarial Networks (GANs) are employed to detect fake faces in deepfake videos.

+## Key Objectives:

+Detect faces in real-time video feeds.
+Extract pulse signals from facial regions to verify life signs.
+Implement GANs to detect fake faces in deepfake videos.

+## Methodology:

+Face Detection: Applied OpenCV for accurate face recognition and ROI extraction.
+Pulse Signal Extraction: Analyzed subtle facial movements to extract pulse signals.
+Deepfake Detection: Utilized GANs to distinguish between real and fake faces in videos.

+## Tools Used:

+Python
+OpenCV (for face detection)
+TensorFlow/Keras (for deep learning models)
+GANs (for fake face detection)
+NumPy and Pandas (for data manipulation)

+## Key Features:

+Real-time live detection based on facial pulse signals.
+Fake face detection using advanced GAN techniques.
+Video-based analysis for both live verification and deepfake detection.